 First, the hull.

-The hull is a highly unique elliptical shape that was designed to prevent the tank from being flipped over by the shockwave of a nuclear blast.
+The hull is a highly unique elliptical shape that is said to have been designed to prevent the tank from being flipped over by the shockwave of a nuclear blast.
+However, it was likely designed to provide the ultimate protection for the given size of the tank.
+After all, the most efficient armor shape is a sphere, and the Object 279 is about as close to spherical as a tank can be.

 The exterior edges of the hull are actually a series of thin steel panels that accentuate the streamlined and aerodynamic shape.
-These panels are placed some distance away from the actual armor underneath, so they also act as spaced armor against HEAT rounds.
+These panels are placed some distance away from the actual armor underneath, and function as spaced armor against HEAT rounds.

 The true armor is still elliptically shaped, and insanely thick.
 The beak of the hull is 265 mm thick, while the sides are 182 mm.
 Remember, the effective thickness of this is much higher in some areas (nearly 500 mm on the front) due to the armor’s irregular angles.